etishkova/nasa-apod/README.md

 3. There is no caching or database
 4. Espresso tests could be improved by adding a way to match drawable in ImageView.
 I tried using Android KTX from one of the blog posts online, but it didn't work.
 This is considered as work in progress
-5. I had a problem with unit testing ViewModel and couldn't instantiate it due to some Dagger code.
-Perhaps this needs reviewing